Italian preposition DI

 Italian prepositions

 Learning to use prepositions correctly is one of the biggest difficulties students meet when they study Italian.
-But I always tell to my students that they don't need to worry, because the only way to learn them is to practice the language.
-The more you master the language, more you will learn how to use prepositions.
+But don't worry.
+You will learn them by practicing the language.

 Italian possessive adjectives